tymyrddin/purple/source/docs/audits/supportive/cia.md

 Protecting sensitive information can limit access for those who need it, slowing operations.
 For example:

 * Your threat intelligence team stores malware samples and internal reports on a secure sandbox.
 Access is heavily restricted, so when a SOC analyst on a late shift urgently needs a sample to investigate an incident, it takes hours to get approval, delaying response.
-* A cloud storage bucket is encrypted with client-side keys, but the recovery keys are held by one overworked engineer who is on vacation.
+* A cloud storage bucket is encrypted with client-side keys, but the recovery keys are held by one overworked engineer who is on holiday.
 As a result, critical data is technically protected but temporarily unavailable.

 ### Integrity vs. Availability